srimankatipally/AWSEC2Snapshotcleanup/ARCHITECTURE.md

 ┌─────────────────────────────────────────┐
 │  State Management:                       │
 │  • Reads state from S3                   │
-│  • Acquires lock in DynamoDB             │
+│  • Acquires lock in S3                   │
 │  • Updates state in S3                   │
-│  • Releases lock in DynamoDB             │
+│  • Releases lock in S3                   │
 └─────────────────────────────────────────┘
        │
        ▼